rodrimati1992/tstr_crates/readme.md

 # Cargo features

+- `"cmp_traits"`: Enables the traits for comparing type-level strings.

 - `"use_syn"`:
 Changes how literals passed to the macros of this crate are parsed to use the `syn` crate.
 Use this if there is some literal that could not be